mathias-ammon/tessif-oemof-4-4/README.rst

 -------

-Distributed under the terms of the `MIT license`_, *Zettelkasten* is free and open source software.
+Distributed under the terms of the `MIT license`_, *hpmpy-project* is free and open source software.

 Issues